Related Documentation

 Minimum Version

-The OpenTelemetry plugin is fully compatible with the OpenTelemetry specification and can be used with any OpenTelemetry compatible backend.
+The OpenTelemetry plugin provides metrics, traces, and logs in the OpenTelemetry format and can be used with any OpenTelemetry compatible backend.

 Collecting telemetry data